 Introduction

 What we prefer to eat, which products we decide to buy or even whether we take the metro or the bus to get to work today are all decisions that rely, in part, upon knowledge of outcomes of previous decisions without explicit knowledge of the outcomes and probabilities of each action.
 In contrast to risky decision-making from description, in which the probabilities of different outcomes associated with choices are explicitly known to decision-makers (Kahneman & Tversky, 1979), risky decision-making on the basis of trial-and-error experience involves drawing upon knowledge of past outcomes to guide decision-making (Hertwig & Erev, 2009).
-Indeed, a large body of research in the last decade has sought to understand how people make decisions under uncertainty using their previous experiences as a guide (*citations to be added*).

 At the same time, mnemonic processes are critical to this sort of decision-making as our choices must draw upon previously stored memories of outcomes associated with actions in order (Hertwig & Erev, 2009; Madan, Ludvig, & Spetch, 2013; Murty, FeldmanHall, Hunter, Phelps, & Davachi, 2016).
 Underlining the consequences of biased memory representations, in risky decision-making from experience, Madan and colleagues (2013) posited an extreme-outcome rule where extreme outcomes in risky choice are overweighted in memory (Talarico & Rubin, 2003) and consequently are given more weight when choosing from experience.
 In a decision-from-experience task where the expected values between the certain and risky action were equal, the extreme outcome was most frequently reported to be the first “to come to mind."
 This memory salience for the extreme outcome was also associated with more risk-taking in decisions from experience (Madan et al., 2013).